1. Digital Health Apps/Software

 Healthcare Professionals

-In addition to the SMC, a diverse group of healthcare professionals in Singapore (e.g., physiotherapists, radiation therapists, clinical psychologists, etc.) are governed by the Allied Health Professions Council (“AHPC”), a professional board under the MOH to regulate professional conduct and ethics of registered allied health professionals.
+In addition to the SMC, a diverse group of healthcare professionals in Singapore (e.g., physiotherapists, radiation therapists, clinical psychologists, etc.) are governed by the Allied Health Professions Council (“AHPC”), a professional board under the MOH to regulate the professional conduct and ethics of registered allied health professionals.
 The Allied Health Professions Council Code of Professional Conduct (2013) contains general guidelines in provision of healthcare services, including obtaining informed consent from the patient in relation to the details of service or therapy provided.

 Healthcare Providers

 The National Telemedicine Guidelines also set out requirements on the delivery of diagnostic quality images and audio for telemedicine services, reliability of medical and laboratory equipment, equipment calibration and other application-specific standards that will apply to telemedicine equipment in general.
-The PSS has also released the Guidelines for Telepharmacy & Tele-Pharmaceutical Care Services which cover technology requirements for the delivery of telepharmacy services.
+The PSS has also released the Guidelines for Telepharmacy & Tele-Pharmaceutical Care Services (revised in 2024) which cover technology requirements for the delivery of telepharmacy services.

 3. If your response to Q2 is yes, please state whether it matters if, the users are residents using it within their jurisdiction and/or using it outside their jurisdiction; and/or it is a “B2B” (business to business) rather than “B2C” (business to end consumer) service.
 In each case, please summarise any implications (if applicable).